Learn how to grow colorful salt and bluing crystals! This is a great science fair project for exploring crystal growth.

 - Step Four Add 1 cup of ammonia.
 Sprinkle an additional cup of salt on the sponges.

-You should see some crystals growing!
+You should see some salt and bluing crystals growing!
 The next steps will crumble some of the crystals but it’s okay, more will grow in their place!

 - Step Five Sprinkle 1 cup of each of the following onto your garden: salt, bluing, water.
 When possible, pour the next batch of ingredients into the pan rather than directly on top of the crystals.
 With the landscape set-up however we ended up pouring a fair amount of liquid on our sponges/crystals in order to saturate everything.